About

 Jenn is Director of Kids v Cancer’s CLIMB THE HILL youth advocacy days, Youth Board, social media, events, and internship programs.
 Under Jenn’s leadership, Jenn has built the CLIMB THE HILL Day program:

-— CLIMB THE HILL after school program in which kids zoom Congressional offices weekly for a school semester
+— CLIMB THE HILL after school zoom program

-— CLIMB THE HILL day in September for 100 kids who are patients, survivors and siblings to go to Capitol Hill
+— CLIMB THE HILL day in September for over 140 kids who are patients, survivors and siblings to go to Capitol Hill

 Jenn knew and loved Jacob from the time he was a very little boy until his death.